artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

    * The first row of the csv file consists of field names.
 Field names must not include spaces.

-   * Dublin Core field names must contain the "dc" element in the name, eg "dc.title".
+   * Dublin Core field names must contain the "dc" element in the name, e.g.
+     "dc.title".
 Note that the Dublin Core is not validated - this is up to the user.

+   * Dublin Core terms must contain "dcterms" in the name, e.g.
+     "dcterms:abstract".
+As above, the Dublin Core is not validated - this is up to the user.

    * Each subsequent row contains the field values for a single directory or file.

    * As of version 1.4, both directory and object level metadata is allowed in the metadata.csv.
+The csv can contain only object level, only directory level, or a combination of both.

    * For multi-value fields (such as dc.subject), the entire column is repeated and each column contains a single value (i.e. there should be multiple